Skip to main content Skip to main content

-This accessibility statement applies to the Ministry of Justice Design System documentation website.
+This accessibility statement applies to the MOJ Design System documentation website.

-This website is run by Justice Digital, a Ministry of Justice service area.
+This website is run by Justice Digital.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)